dsccommunity/DscWorkshop/Exercises/Task3/Exercise5.md

 1. Please create a machine in Azure or on hour local Hyper-V named 'DSCFile01'.
 The operating system should be Windows 2016 or 2019.

-2. Please open an PowerShell ISE on the new virtual machine and paste the following code into a new empty script window:
+1. Please open an PowerShell ISE on the new virtual machine and paste the following code into a new empty script window:

     ```powershell
-    # The DSC configuration that will generate metaconfigurations
+    # The DSC configuration that will generate meta configurations
     [DscLocalConfigurationManager()]
     Configuration DscMetaConfigs
     {